Commercial Bank Definition

 Functions of Commercial Banks

-The basic role of a commercial bank is to provide financial services to the businesses and individuals.
+The basic role of a commercial bank is to provide financial services to businesses and individuals.
 Credit card interest, payments, small loans, deposits, checking, and basic securities trading all contribute significantly to the bottom line.

 Commercial banks perform the following functions: